 Summer is a great time to go paintball with friend, but what if it’s hot and you’re already sweating in the shade?
 How should you dress appropriately to make sure you are well protected and you’re not at risk of heat exhaustion?

-Things to wear when going paintballing in the summer include five essentials: a sweatshirt, jogging pants, gloves, a good pair of sneakers, and a cap.
+Things to wear when going paintballing in the summer heat include five essentials: a sweatshirt, jogging pants, gloves, a good pair of sneakers, and a cap.
 Two layers of clothing are sufficient (t-shirt + sweatshirt).
 Avoid wearing too many clothes that could slow you down and using shoes with no grip.

 Indeed, if you wear tight pants, you won’t have any ease in your movements; however, shorts won’t be better in case of a fall.
 And remember, although paintball is not a dangerous sport when you’re well protected, the impact of a ball can still bruise your skin.
 Read on to find out more about the proper way to dress and play this fantastic sport.